rsprouse/ultracomm/README.md

 --------------

- - Visual Studio 2010 Express Edition from Microsoft, Service Pack 1 or greater.
+ - Visual Studio 12 2013.
+Should also compile with Visual Studio 2010 Express Edition from Microsoft, Service Pack 1 or greater.

  - boost (boost.org) libraries, especially program options library.